 Branding isn’t just about your shop and your products.
 It’s also about you.

-Joining the Etsy community, creating unique products, providing outstanding service, and establishing yourself as an expert through blogging are all ways to establish your brand.
+Launching your Etsy shop, creating unique products, providing outstanding service, and establishing yourself as an expert through blogging are all ways to establish your brand.
 Consider creating a distinctive logo for your shop.
 Use your new logo on your shop, ads, business cards, and packaging.
 This will help establish trust and confidence with your customers, indicating the quality of your products and brand.

 Research Successful Etsy Sellers